wilsonvs/CompTIA-Security-SY0-701/Section 5: Social Engineering.md

     - Regularly monitor their brand's online presence to detect any fraudulent activities as soon as they occur.

 - **Typosquatting**: Also known as URL hijacking or cybersquatting.
 - Form of cyber attack where an attacker will register a domain name that is similar to a popular website but contains some kind of common typographical errors.
 - To combat typosquatting, organizations will often do the following:
   - Register common misspellings of their own domain names
   - Use services that monitor for similar domain registrations
   - Conduct user security awareness training to educate users about the risks of typosquatting.

 - **Watering Hole Attacks**: Targeted form of cyber attack where attackers compromise a specific website or service that their target is known to use.
-  - The term is a metaphor for a naturally occurring phenomenon.
 - In the world of cybersecurity, the "watering hole" the attacker chooses to utilize will usually be a trusted website or online service.
-  - To mitigate watering hole attacks, organizations should do the following:
+- **To mitigate watering hole attacks, organizations should do the following:**
   - Keep their systems and software updated
   - Use threat intelligence services to stay informed about new threats
   - Employ advanced malware detection and prevention tools

 ## Pretexting
 - Gives some amount of information that seems true so that the victim will give more information.